phylum-dev/phylum-ci/docs/sync/gitlab_ci.md

 * Access to the [phylumio/phylum-ci Docker image][docker_image]
 * A [GitLab token][gitlab_tokens] with API access
+  * This is only required when using the integration in merge request pipelines
 * A [Phylum token][phylum_tokens] with API access
   * [Contact Phylum][phylum_contact] or [register][app_register] to gain access
     * See also [`phylum auth register`][phylum_register] command documentation